George Butler, 5th Marquess of Ormonde: Inheritance and Estates

-Upon the death of his uncle, James Butler, 3rd Marquess of Ormonde, Lord Ossory (as he was known after his uncle's death) inherited the family seat of Kilkenny Castle and several other estates traditionally owned by the Marquess of Ormonde.
+Upon the death of his uncle, James Butler, 3rd Marquess of Ormonde, George's father Lord Arthur became the 4th Marquess of Ormonde.
+As the oldest son and heir to the family titles, George became entitled to use the courtesy title Earl of Ossory, which he was known by until his father's death in 1943.
+Under the terms of the 3rd Marquess' Will, Lord Ossory inherited a life interest in the family seat of Kilkenny Castle and several other estates traditionally owned by the Marquess of Ormonde.
 This was made in an attempt to avoid burdening the Estate with death duties for both the 3rd and 4th Marquesses.
 His father, the 4th Marquess, was supported by the independent wealth of his American wife, Ellen Stager.